-Impairment Rated Claims - Claims where a physician establishes an impairment rating for the injured worker.
+Impairment Rated Claims - Claims where a physician establishes an impairment rating for the injured worker or the worker has a statutory impairment award per the schedule.
 Source: IDAPA 17.01.010.24

 Indemnity Benefits - All payments made to or on behalf of workers' compensation claimants, including temporary or permanent disability benefits, death benefits paid to dependents, retraining benefits, and any other type of income benefits, but excluding medical and related benefits.
 Source: IDAPA 17.01.010.26